davidesarra/jupyter_spaces/README.md

 ### Access all spaces at once

-Without using any magic you can access the spaces' namespaces.
+You can access all the spaces' namespaces at once without using any magic.
 This might be useful to jointly post-process or compare the spaces' contents.

 ```python